ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 {{site.data.keyword.databases-for-postgresql_full}} provides connection string information for you to connect your applications, `psql`, and other third-party PostgreSQL applications.

-## Generating Connection Strings via _Service Credentials_
+## Generating Connection Strings from _Service Credentials_

+1. Navigate to the service dashboard for your service.
+2. Click _Service Credentials_ to open the _Service Credentials_ panel.
+3. Click **New Credential**.
+4. Choose a descriptive name for your new credential.
-To generate and view connection information all in one place, use the _Service Cedentials_ panel from the left-sidebar.
-Click on **New Credential** and give it a descriptive name.
-Click **Add** to provision the new credentials.
-This method will auto-generate a username and password, and make an associated database user in the PostgreSQL database.
+5. Click **Add** to provision the new credentials.
+A username and password, and an associated database user in the PostgreSQL database are auto-generated.

 ### Using Service IDs

-Since {{site.data.keyword.databases-for-postgresql}} is an IAM service, you can use [Service IDs](https://console.{DomainName}/docs/iam/serviceid.html#serviceids) to manage access to this service.
-For example, using a service ID that has an API key associated with it will grant that API key to access the {{site.data.keyword.cloud}} Databases API to administrate this service.
-If you have a Service ID, enter it's information under _Select Service ID_.
+Because {{site.data.keyword.databases-for-postgresql}} is an IAM service, you can use [Service IDs](https://console.{DomainName}/docs/iam/serviceid.html#serviceids) to manage access to this service.
+For example, using a service ID that has an API key associated with it grants that API key access to the {{site.data.keyword.cloud_notm}} Databases API to administer this service.
+If you have a Service ID, enter its information under _Select Service ID_.

 ### Generating _Service Credentials_ for existing users.

-If you have an exisiting PostgreSQL user, created through the API, the IBM Cloud CLI, or through `psql`, and you would like to generate service credentials for them, enter the user name and password in the JSON field below _Add Inline Configuration Parameters_, or specify a file where the JSON information is being stored.
+You can generate service credentials for an existing PostgreSQL user that was created through the API, the IBM Cloud CLI, or by using `psql`.

+Enter the user name and password in the JSON field below _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
 For example, `{"existing_credentials":{"username":"Robert","password":"supersecure"}}`.

 This does not check for or create an associated PostgreSQL user.
+{: tip}

 ## Generating Connection Strings via API

-You may also generate and view connection strings through the API.
 To use the API to provision a new credential, send a `POST` request to the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/users` endpoint.
-Send in the desired username and password in the body of the request.
+Send the desired username and password in the body of the request.

-For example, the `curl` to create user "mary" with password "mostsecure":
+The following code creates a user "mary" with password "mostsecure".

 ```
 curl -X POST "https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users" \
 -H "Authorization: Bearer $APITOKEN" \